manasvi30/Image-Segmentation/README.md

-# Graph-Based Image Segmentation
+# Image Segmentation

 A Python implementation of the Felzenszwalb and Huttenlocher algorithm for image segmentation using graph-based methods.
-This project was part of COMP 323 coursework.

 ##  Project Objectives
 - Implement and analyze a **graph-based image segmentation** method.